Verizon Phones and Plans for Seniors in 2026

 Verizon Wireless Prices for Seniors

 If you’re lucky enough to live in Florida, you may think that Verizon’s 55+ plans would be a great, affordable option for those who want unlimited data.
-However, $62 a month for one line of unlimited data is higher than prices for unlimited data from Consumer Cellular ($50 per month) and Jitterbug ($30 per month.)
-Unfortunately, while Verizon has a robust 5G and 5G Ultra Wideband network, the 55-and-over plan only allows for 4G LTE network coverage.
+However, $45 a month for one line of unlimited data is higher than prices for unlimited data from Consumer Cellular ($40 per month) and Jitterbug ($20 per month).

-A better option, if you’d like to stay on a major network, is T-Mobile’s senior plans, which start at $40 per month per line, or $33 per month per line when you buy two lines.
-Unlike Verizon, this plan includes 5G, plus more data for a mobile hotspot.
+A better option, if you’d like to stay on a major network, is T-Mobile’s senior plans, which start at $15 per month per line for unlimited talk and text plus 5GB of data.

 Verizon Network Coverage